-This article presents the example .qex file for the Adaptive MaxDiff (A-MaxDiff) methodology.
-The differences between this method and standard MaxDiff are explained.
+This article presents the example QEX file for the Adaptive MaxDiff methodology (A-MaxDiff).
+The difference between this method and a "standard" MaxDiff are explained.
 Instructions on using and updating the example file for your own list of items are also provided.

 Background and other articles

-There are a few articles already on our Help Centre regarding MaxDiff & Interactive Library.
-It will be useful to have reviewed these first.
+There are a few articles already in our Help Centre regarding MaxDiff & use of the Interactive Library.
+It will be useful to have reviewed these already.

 Research has shown that MaxDiff scores demonstrate greater discrimination among items and between respondents on the items.
 Since respondents make choices rather than expressing strength of preference using some numeric scale, there is no opportunity for scale use bias.